Masahiro-Kaga/portfolio-santa-shooting/README.md

 ## Note

-&emsp;This game only works on Laptop.If screen size is under 1024px, demo movie appears.
+&emsp;This game only works on Laptop since user need key typing.
+If screen size is under 1024px, demo movie appears.

 <br>